 The salary of any appointive official or employee of the city shall cease forthwith with his/her removal or resignation from office or employment, and he/she shall only be entitled to compensation for that expired proportion of the month or term of service during which he/she shall have performed his/her duties.
-(3-4-2003)
+(3-4-03); provided, however, that the City Manager may be entitled, if authorized by the City Council, to severance pay in an amount not to exceed the equivalent of 12 months' salary, subject to any other restrictions set forth by State law.

 No officer or employee shall be allowed any fee, perquisite, emolument, or stipend, in addition to, or save as embraced in the salary or compensation fixed for such office by the council, if a council appointee, or the manager if a manager appointee, and all fees received by such officers or employees in connection with his/her official duties shall be paid by him/her into the city treasury, and a written report made of same, provided, however, that rewards which have been publicly offered for the apprehension of criminals may be received by the officer or officers making the apprehension, after deducting therefrom any expense that the city may have sustained in the matter.
-(2-5-1935; 4-6-1971; 3-4-2003)